pe1obw/baseband_config/README.md

 The software supports two MCP2221 Python drivers: EasyMCP2221 and PyMCP2221A.
 EasyMCP2221A works well with the latest version (1.7.2).
-On my machines, it operates reliable at 400 kHz and I've not observed any 'hangs'.
+On my machines, it operates reliable at 400 kHz.
 Overall speed is limited by the USB turnaround times, this is common for all chips/drivers.

 The PyMCP2221A driver shows multiple issues.
 It works, somewhat, but it is not recommended as firmware upgrade doesn't work yet and I've seen it leaving the